-A Global MBA in which you study in a foreign country might be slightly costly but worth it for the exposure that it gives you.
-Careers360 tells you about the extra edge that a global MBA offers.
+MBA in India or abroad - A Global MBA in which you study in a foreign country might be slightly costly but worth it for the exposure that it gives you.
+Careers360 tells you about the extra edge that a global MBA offers and how you should decide whether you should pursue MBA in India or Abroad.
 Read the complete article below to know more.

-With the global India becoming a reality, internationalization of MBA programmes has increasingly become a key goal for Indian B-Schools.
-What is meant by internationalization of MBA programme?
+With global India becoming a reality, internationalization of MBA programmes has increasingly become a key goal for Indian B-Schools but deciding MBA in India or Abroad is still a question for the students.
+What is meant by the internationalization of MBA programme?
 It is the process of combining intercultural, international and global dimension into research, teaching and service of institutions.

 Internationalization is done in order to enhance the quality of research, education and international exposure for each student.
 With today’s managers required to be equipped with skills to perform effectively across different markets, managerial education is going through a pattern shift both in terms of approach and ideology across the world.
 The pattern shifts are caused by two main factors -- brisk internationalization of the business environment and economic recession.